timlindeberg/tlang/documentation/2_Literals.md

 ## String and character literals
 A normal string literal is started using quotes and must end on the same line.
 `tlang` also supports multiline strings which start and end with a backtick.
-Multiline strings treat each character as it is meaning that escape characters are not possible.
+Multiline strings treat each character as is. meaning that escape characters are not possible.

 ```tlang
 "This is a normal string \n which contains \"escaped\" characters \uF431 \u1F4BB"